-Louisiana law defines an “open account” as:
+Under Louisiana law, an “open account” is:

-Louisiana Revised Statute 9:2781(D)
+Citation: Louisiana Revised Statute 9:2781(D)

+The time period to sue on an open account is three (3) years from the date of the last charge, purchase, payment, or credit entry on the account.
 That this three (3) year period has passed does not stop a debt collector from attempting to collect or suing.
-But it will give you a solid legal defense to collection if you present the defense before a judgment is entered.
+But it will give you a solid legal defense to the collection if you present the defense before a judgment is entered.